mulesoft-assets/template-db2sfdc-contact-migration/README.md

 ### Running on Studio <a name="runonstudio"/>
-Once you have imported you Anypoint Template into Anypoint Studio you need to follow these steps to run it:

-+ Locate the properties file `mule.dev.properties`, in src/main/resources
-+ Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
-+ Once that is done, right click on you Anypoint Template project folder
-+ Hover you mouse over `"Run as"`
-+ Click on  `"Mule Application"`
 Once you have imported your Anypoint Template into Anypoint Studio you need to follow these steps to run it:

 + Locate the properties file `mule.dev.properties`, in src/main/resources